plone/plone.api/docs/contribute.md

 Use the following git branches when contributing to `plone.api`.

 feature branches
 : All development for a new feature or bug fix must be done on a new branch.

-`master`
+`main`
-:   Pull requests should be made from a feature branch against the `master` branch.
+: Pull requests should be made from a feature branch against the `main` branch.
-    When features and bug fixes are complete and approved, they are merged into the `master` branch.
+When features and bug fixes are complete and approved, they are merged into the `main` branch.

 ```{seealso}
 {ref}`plone:contributing-core-work-with-git-label`
 ```

 ## Continuous integration

 `plone.api` uses GitHub workflows for continuous integration.
-On every push to the `master` branch, GitHub runs its workflows for all tests and code quality checks.
+On every push to the `main` branch, GitHub runs its workflows for all tests and code quality checks.
 GitHub workflows are configured in the directory `.github/workflows` at the root of this package.

 ## Documentation